cangzhen/node-gitlab-hook/README.md

 * `%t`: timestamp of the last commit
 * `%m`: message of the last commit

-The file `gitlabhook-server.js` shows an example GitLab Hook server listen at port 3420.
+The file `app.js` shows an example GitLab Hook server listen at port 3420.

-## Installation hints for Linux
+## Start script for pm2

-The file `gitlabhook.service` is intended to use as a systemd sercvice.
-The `Makefile` helps to create an rpm archive for a systemd based OS.
-Call
+The file `start.sh` shows an example started by pm2
 ```
-make rpm
+./start.sh
 ```
 # License

 MIT